How to increase prices without losing loyal customers

 Stages of making a price increase

-Successful price increases follow four clear steps that help you keep customers while protecting your margins.
+Successful price increases follow five clear steps that help you keep customers while protecting your margins.
 This approach helps you grow revenue with confident, well-planned pricing.

 1. Research

-Market and cost research helps you see which price changes your business can sustain and your customers are likely to accept.
+Market and cost research reveals the price changes your business can sustain and your customers will accept.
+Complete this analysis before choosing a pricing strategy.

 Essential research includes:

-• Historical analysis: Review past price changes and their impact on sales and customer retention
+- historical analysis: reviewing past price changes to measure their impact on sales volume and customer retention

-• Profit margin calculation: Determine current margins and target levels needed for sustainability
+- profit margin calculation: calculating current margins and identifying target levels needed for long-term sustainability

 Find support from a local expert with the Xero advisor directory.